 ‘If on the other hand surgery was needed, involving an incision in the gum and bone removal, then there is likely to be more post-op pain and risk of infection.
 Therefore clot stability is vital to protect the socket and having excess bleeding post-op is not good.

 There would be stitches in this scenario so the socket is closed and usually helps reduce the clot dislodging.
 However, exercise can still cause bleeding and compromise the quality of the plug and post-op healing.’

-In this case, you’ll need to speak to your dentist about exactly when you can go back to working out and how as it depends on how much surgical work can be done.
+In this case, you’ll need to speak to your dentist about exactly when you can go back to working out and how as it depends on how much surgical work has be done.
 A week or more’s rest from strenuous exercise can be commonly recommended.

 If that’s sent you into a panic, have look at this piece on exercise after microblading which gives some reassuring advice on why a longer break doesn’t mean starting from scratch with your fitness.